TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:22:29 EDT 2023

 Oszkár Boskovitz's Hungarian foundry.
 Before Fontbistro, he ran Nepfont Digital Foundry.
-His fonts sold at Fontbistro include Balek, Blabla, Ecsetirás (2001, a brush face based on a face of Zoltán Nagy, 1967), Konwektor (techno), Pannon Antiqua (2001, based on a family by Edit Zigány (1972), Pluto (2006), Shrapnel (organic), Syrup (2005, stencil), Tilos (2002, rough stencil family), Troppauer (2005, unicase), Tubyfex (2005, experimental).
+He is a graduate of MOME, Moholy-Nagy University of Art & Design, Budapest, Hungary.
+His fonts sold at Fontbistro include Balek, Blabla, Ecsetirás (2001, a brush typeface based on a typeface of Zoltán Nagy, 1967), Konwektor (techno), Hardware, Monostar (2014, a monoline rounded sans), Pannon Antiqua (2001, based on a family by Edit Zigány (1972), Pluto (2006), Shrapnel (organic), Syrup (2005, stencil), Tilos (2002, rough stencil family), Troppauer (2005, unicase), Tubyfex (2005, experimental).
 [Google] [More] ⦿

 Fontboard (was Nyelvészeti Fontok)

 Free truetype fonts for linguistics by Gyula Zsigri include Uralica, Saecula Hungarica, OctoCyrillic and ExtraLow.
 All are fonts with plenty of accents for Hungarian and Cyrillic.
 Linguistic fonts: direct link.
 Alternate URL.
 Check out Gyula Zsigri's cards font called "Cards" (1998).
 Hungarian mirror.
 Another Hungarian mirror.
 Uralica and OctoCyrillic are also here.
 [Google] [More] ⦿